tablexi/nucore-open/doc/HOWTO_recurring_tasks.md

 - `AutoCanceler`

-  * Set a value of 1 for "Automatic Cancelation (minutes)", place a reservation and do not start it.
+  * Set a value of 1 for "Automatic Cancellation (minutes)", place a reservation and do not start it.
 The unstarted reservation should be canceled 1 minute after the start time.

 ### Every 5 minutes
 - `AutoExpireReservation`